scenerystack/community/docs/reference/api/alpenglow/LineSegmentIntersectionWGSL.md

 # LineSegmentIntersectionWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/math/LineSegmentIntersectionWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/math/LineSegmentIntersectionWGSL.ts) for the most up-to-date information.

 ## Overview

 Struct for an intersection between two line segments.
 Two points needed, in case of partial overlap.